WordPress/gutenberg/packages/components/src/guide/README.md

 ### pages

-A list of objects describining each page in the guide.
+A list of objects describing each page in the guide.
 Each object **must** contain a `'content'` property and may optionally contain a `'image'` property.

 - Type: `array`
 - Required: Yes